 The exact causes of MD are not known but there is strong evidence that changes in our diet has led to a greatly increased incidence in western society over the last few decades.

 Regular testing is essential.
 At Vision Excellence, we conduct baseline screening tests of the macula and continued regular checkups allow us to keep a careful record of any changes.
-Our optometrist at Castle Hill will explain the results of your test in light of the findings of the AREDS study and give specific advice that can greatly reduce the chances of blindness from macular degeneration.
+Our optometrist at Norwest will explain the results of your test in light of the findings of the AREDS2 study and give specific advice that can greatly reduce the chances of blindness from macular degeneration.

 It is vital to have your eyes checked regularly, including your macula.